wevm/viem/site/docs/ens/actions/getEnsText.md

 :::

 ::: warning
-Since ENS names prohibit certain forbidden characters (e.g. underscore) and have other validation rules, you likely want to [normalize ENS names](https://docs.ens.domains/contract-api-reference/name-processing#normalising-names) with [UTS-46 normalization](https://unicode.org/reports/tr46) before passing them to `getEnsAddress`.
+Since ENS names prohibit certain forbidden characters (e.g. underscore) and have other validation rules, you likely want to [normalize ENS names](https://docs.ens.domains/contract-api-reference/name-processing#normalising-names) with [UTS-46 normalization](https://unicode.org/reports/tr46) before passing them to `getEnsText`.
 You can use the built-in [`normalize`](/docs/ens/utilities/normalize) function for this.
 :::

 ## Returns